ruelalarcon/desmos_midi/README.md

 4. Save the soundfont when you're satisfied with the result

 The converter uses FFT analysis to extract the harmonic content of your audio, which can then be used as a soundfont in the MIDI converter.

+### Soundfont Studio

+The web interface also includes a way to create soundfonts from scratch by adjusting sliders which correspond to values for harmonic weights.
+Like the WAV to Soundfont Converter, the studio comes with the ability to preview the sound in real-time as you make changes.

+Comes with presets that you can start from and begin editing, including:

+  - Sine Wave
+  - Square Wave
+  - Triangle Wave
+  - Sawtooth Wave
+  - Organ (Equivalent to the `default.txt` preset)

+Once you're satisfied with the result, you can save the soundfont.

 ### Command Line Interface